 This has got to be one of Leeds’ biggest beer gardens.
 The pub, which sits on the border between Calverley and Rodley, has a massive plot and a huge chunk of it is devoted to the garden.
-You can sit up on the terrace or stroll out to the garden and enjoy your drink there, with great cask ales and traditional pub grub – the Arms’ speciality.
+You can sit up on the terrace or stroll out onto the grass and enjoy your drink there, with great cask ales and traditional pub grub – the Arms’ speciality.
 Either way, there’s ample opportunity to enjoy the sunshine at this suburban pub.

 Calverley Arms, Calverley Lane, Calverley, West Yorkshire, LS28 5QQ.

 The Square and Compass

 You can kill two birds and one stone with a trip to North Rigton – you can visit Almscliffe Crag first, then head to The Square and Compass for an afternoon in their wonderful beer garden.
 It’s got a raised patio outside, with floor-to-ceiling sliding doors taking you from the inside out.
 Take in the impressive views as you sup on beers from Theakstons’ or Leeds Brewery and tuck into pizzas or their popular Sunday roast.

 The Square and Compass, North Rigton, Harrogate, West Yorkshire, LS17 0DJ.

 It’s hard not to like a classic country pub, and you’ll have no problem falling for The Thornhill.
 Based at a crossroads in the heart of Calverley, there’s not much greenery, but the charm of the place makes it well worth sitting outside.
 The local cask ales and traditional menu are best enjoyed out on the extensive tables that wrap around the pub – with all the scenery around, it’s hard to think you’re not that far from the city centre.